D3DEnergetic/FIDASIM/regression_tests/test_001/README.md

 The stage directories contain the legacy MATLAB and Fortran workflow used by this test.

+Stage 3 passes when the maximum relative error in the mean free path is no greater than `0.12` (12%).
+Its terminal output and optional text report begin with the overall `PASS` or `FAIL` status, measured maximum, and tolerance.
+Diagnostic figures and report output are produced before MATLAB raises an error for a failed comparison, so a batch run returns a nonzero exit status without discarding the useful failure details.

 ---

 **Navigation:** Previous: — | [Up: Regression tests](../README.md) | [Next: Test 002](../test_002/README.md)